4.6 Access to quality services

 Housing

-The Finnish Youth Housing Association NAL is a national youth housing expert, which focuses on the development of youth housing and living conditions.
-NAL provides services that support the success of independent living and produces and distributes information concerning youth housing.
+The Finnish Youth Housing Association NAL focuses on the development of youth housing and living conditions.
+NAL provides services that support successful independent living and produces and distributes information concerning youth housing.
 Local youth housing associations arrange group and tenant activities.
 One example of these group activity forms in youth housing is the young mothers’ peer support groups.
-Also, NAL monitors housing policy and focus on issues, which are significant from the viewpoint of young people (e.g. the production of low-rent apartments, housing costs, subsidies targeted for young people).
-The services are mainly organised by NAL local area associations in cooperation with the public sector, local organisations and other operators.
-The services of supported housing are mainly purchased by cities and municipal consortiums.
-NAL offers versatile housing services for different needs from housing guidance to supported housing.
+NAL monitors housing policy and focuses on issues that are relevant to young people (e.g., the production of low-rent apartments, housing costs, subsidies targeted for young people).
+The services are mainly organised by NAL local area associations in cooperation with the public sector, local organisations, and other operators.
+Supported housing services are mainly purchased by cities and municipal consortia.
+NAL offers versatile housing services for different needs, from housing guidance to supported housing.
 Since 2016, NAL has cooperated with One-Stop Guidance Centres to offer housing guidance.
-Also, NAL provides the ABCs of Housing for Young People.
-The goal is to offer useful information and to make transition to independent living easier.
+In addition, NAL provides the ABCs of Housing for Young People.
+The goal is to offer useful information and make the transition to independent living easier.

 Social services